 If you’re interested in dental implants, then there are some things you should know about them.
 While they have several advantages over bridges and partial dentures, not everyone is eligible for dental implants.
 Also, most dental implants are not done in just one day.
 It is usually a two-stage process to install the implants and then add the implant crowns.

 One of our dentists at Designers Smiles FL will assess your teeth and jawbones if you want to get a dental implant to replace replacing a tooth.
-If the jawbone is healthy and has enough room to insert implants, then you will be eligible to receive them from our dentists in Coral Springs, FL.
+If the jawbone is healthy and has enough room to insert implants, then you will be eligible to receive them from our dentist in Coral Springs, FL.
 However, if you’ve had extensive bone loss, then you may not be eligible unless you undergo a bone graft.

 Implants have three separate pieces: a titanium root, an abutment, and then the crown.
 The first step in getting your implant is to have the root inserted into the jawbone.
 After this surgical procedure takes place, the dentist usually allows the implant to fuse with the jawbone.
 Once it has, our dentist then puts on the abutment.